openstack-infra/zuul/doc/source/user/jobs.rst

                   message: "Line too long"
                 - line: 82
                   message: "Line too short"
+                - line: 119
+                  message: "This block is indented too far."
+                  range:
+                    start_line: 117
+                    start_character:    0
+                    end_line:   119
+                    end_character:  37

-Not all reporters currently support line comments; in these cases, reporters will simply ignore this data.
+Not all reporters currently support line comments (or all of the features of line comments); in these cases, reporters will simply ignore this data.

 .. _build_status: